Click on any picture to see a larger version

 Palos Verdes Estates started out

-as an upscale imitation of Spanish and Italian hill towns, complete with
+as an upscale imitation of Italian hill towns, complete with

 red tile roofs.
 Santa Barbara